 Care Manager wants to identify:

-- The top 5% of patients who are high risk, high cost, on multiple medications and with high acuity conditions to refer to a complex care management program
+- The top 5% of individuals who are high risk, high cost, on multiple medications and with high acuity conditions to refer to a complex care management program.

 Success Measures Examples